Visiting Scholarship Programme

 for Chinese Radiologists Jo Li

 The ESOR Jo Li Visiting Scholarship Programme offers qualified radiologists from China the opportunity to be provided with exposure to advanced techniques, imaging protocols and practices.
-During three months of training the scholar will be provided with a structured, modular training to the chosen topic and will be supervised by a specialised tutor at Queen Elizabeth Hospital in Birmingham, United Kingdom.
+During three months of training the scholar will be provided with a structured, modular training on the chosen topic and will be supervised by a specialised tutor at Queen Elizabeth Hospital in Birmingham, United Kingdom.

 Number of available scholarships During 2017, one scholarship is available.

 - This scholarship is applicable to fully qualified and practising Chinese radiologists at any stage of their career.

 - Competence in producing a radiological report and communicating with clinicians and patients are essential.
 Knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are appreciated.